Academic Advising FAQs

 Does WSC have any tutors?

-WSC’s nationally certified Peer Tutor Program consists of 27 upper level students who are highly recommended by their academic departments and meet stringent qualifications.
-The Holland Academic Success Center coordinates the “drop in” tutor program offering tutoring for most academic departments.
-Check WSC’s website for the full tutor list and office hours.
-Stop by Student Center Room 11 for access to tutors and schedules.
+The Holland Center HelpDesk staff consists of 27 upper-level students who are highly recommended by their academic departments and meet stringent qualifications.
+The Holland Academic Success Center coordinates the “drop-in” Help Desk program offering help for most academic departments.
+Check WSC’s website for the full Help Desk list and office hours.
+The Help Desk staff and the Holland Academic Success Center are both located in the Conn Library.

-Check Room 11 of the Student Center for a complete list of available tutors; also go online at www.wsc.edu/hasc.
+Check the Holland Academic Success Center in the Conn Library for a complete list of Help Desk staff; also go online at www.wsc.edu/hasc.

 What subjects have tutors?